gitbls/sdm/Docs/Disk-Encryption.md

   The above changes are made to ensure that you have full visibility into what's happening in the boot process.
 You can override these changes with the sdm-cryptconfig `--quiet` switch.

-  After the system has fully completed the encryption process, if you want you can `sudoedit /boot/firmware/cmdline.txt` and add `quiet splash`.
+  After the system has fully completed the encryption process, if you want you can `sudoedit /boot/firmware/cmdline.txt` and add `quiet`.
+Do NOT add `splash` to cmdline.txt or the prompt for the unlock passphrase will not display.
 Also, if you want to re-enable plymouth, do the following once you're logged in:
 ```sh
 for svc in plymouth-start plymouth-read-write plymouth-quit plymouth-quit-wait plymouth-reboot
 do